-Self-oriented behavior in the mirror, after being surreptitiously marked on the face, is taken by many as an explicit index of self-concept, the objectified and identified sense of the embodied self (Amsterdam, 1972; Gallup, 1970; Lewis & Brooks-Gunn, 1979; Rochat, 1995, 2003).
-Although some have debated the meaning of self-guided action in a mirror (Heyes, 1994, 1998), many refer to the passing of the classic mirror mark test (i.e, the spontaneous direct touching of a mark on the body once discovered in the mirror) as an ontogenetic benchmark of self concept.
-Numerous developmental studies of predominantly urban Western middle class children suggest that children reach this milestone by 18-24 months.
-By 18 months approximately 50% pass and by 24 months a significant majority of children (more than 70%) are reported to self-refer by touching or removing a mark from their own body (face or other body region) while exploring their mirror image (Amsterdam, 1972; Asendorpf, Warkentin, & Baudonnière, 1996; Bard, Todd, Bernier, Love, & Leavens, 2006; Bertenthal & Fisher, 1978; Lewis & Brooks-Gunn, 1979; Lewis & Ramsay, 2004; Nielsen, Dissanayake, & Kashima, 2003; Schulman & Kaplowitz, 1976).
+Numerous developmental studies of predominantly urban Western middle-class children suggest that children reach this milestone by 18 to 24 months of age.
+By 18 months, approximately 50% pass and by 24 months a significant majority of children (more than 70%) are reported to self-refer by touching or removing a mark from their own body (face or other body region) while exploring their mirror image (Amsterdam, 1972; Asendorpf, Warkentin, & Baudonnière, 1996; Bard, Todd, Bernier, Love, & Leavens, 2006; Bertenthal & Fisher, 1978; Lewis & Brooks-Gunn, 1979; Lewis & Ramsay, 2004; Nielsen, Dissanayake, & Kashima, 2003; Schulman & Kaplowitz, 1976).
 Here we report cross-cultural observations on the emergence of mirror self-recognition (MSR), using a simplified mark test, raising questions regarding the meaning and universal validity of this test as an ontogenetic benchmark of self-concept.

 The basic rationale behind the mark test is that when a child is marked surreptitiously and attempts to touch the mark on the body, as opposed to doing nothing or trying to reach for it on the mirror surface, it indicates that the specular image stands for the child's own body.
 Self-oriented gestures are taken as the behavioral index of self-recognition, indicating that the embodied self is the referent of what is seen in the mirror (Rochat, 2003).
-In a different account, Nielsen, Suddendorf and Slaughter (2006) claim that the mark test is passed by individuals who have a rapidly updatable image of themselves that they recognize in the mirror.
+In a different account, Nielsen, Suddendorf, and Slaughter (2006) claim that the mark test is passed by individuals who have a rapidly updatable image of themselves that they recognize in the mirror.
 Regardless of the relative validity of these accounts, the general consensus is that passing the mark test indicates that children recognize their image and that those who fail the test do not.

-From a comparative perspective, chimpanzees, orangutans, dolphins, and Asian elephants are among the few non-human species reported to pass the mark test (Gallup, 1982; Plotnik & de Waal, 2006; D. Povinelli, 1995; Reiss & Marino, 1998).
-Non-human individuals passing the test typically have extensive prior experience with reflective surfaces.
+From a comparative perspective, chimpanzees, orangutans, dolphins, and Asian elephants are among the few nonhuman species reported to pass the mark test (Gallup, 1982; Plotnik & de Waal, 2006; Povinelli, 1995; Reiss & Marino, 1998).
+Nonhuman individuals passing the test typically have extensive prior experience with reflective surfaces.
 In contrast, research with humans suggests that children's relative familiarity with mirrors, which greatly varies across contexts, does not correlate with the age at which the mark test is passed (Priel & deSchonen, 1986).
-Priel and deShonen tested Bedouin nomadic children with no previous mirror experience and compared them to same age Israeli children familiar with mirrors.
-They found no significant difference in the developmental onset of MSR between mirror familiar and un-familiar children.
+Priel and deShonen (1986) tested Bedouin nomadic children with no previous mirror experience and compared them to same-age Israeli children familiar with mirrors.
+They found no significant difference in the developmental onset of MSR between mirror familiar and unfamiliar children.

 However, more recent cross-cultural studies point to significant cultural variations in the onset of MSR.
-Keller and collaborators compared 18-20 month-olds from urban Greece, Costa Rica, Germany, as well as from a rural community in Cameroon and they report a greater proportion of German, Greek and Costa Rican children passing the test (more than 50%), compared to Cameroonian children (less than 4%) (Keller, Kartner, Borke, Yovsi, & Kleis, 2005; Keller, et al., 2004).
+Keller and collaborators compared 18- to 20-month-olds from urban Greece, Costa Rica, Germany, as well as from a rural community in Cameroon, and they report a greater proportion of German, Greek, and Costa Rican children passing the test (more than 50%), compared to Cameroonian children (less than 4%) (Keller, Kartner, Borke, Yovsi, & Kleis, 2005; Keller et al., 2004).
 These authors correlate such variations to variations in parenting strategies that exist across these cultures, fostering more or less autonomy in the young child.